Photography Hand Poses for Portraiture - An Art!

 These types of hand poses are what create a mark on the viewer.

-These assertive hand poses are what will help build their profile.
+These assertive poses with hands are what will help build their profile.

 5. A Formal Pose Depicting Power

-With changing times & changing meaning of poses, one thing that has hardly changed is striking formal poses.
+With changing times & changing meaning of poses, one thing that has hardly changed is striking formal hand poses for pictures.

 The fold of hands makes the portrait looks strong powerful & professional.
 With a crisp expression & a spotless and creaseless apparel, this is the recipe for a perfectly empowered portrait.